positively-charged/bcc/doc/details.md

    int value;
 };

+// Only references to private variables can be assigned to reference variables
-// A reference can only accept private variables. private NumberT someNumber = { 123 };
+// and passed around to functions. private NumberT someNumber = { 123 };

 script "Main" open {
-   // When using the `someNumber` variable, you will implicitly get a reference
-   // value that refers to `someNumber`.
    NumberT& number = someNumber;
    Print( d: number.value ); // Output: 123
    ChangeNumber( number );